marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 The gene was identified in a mutant screen for plants that had an impaired vernalization response[@chandler_arabidopsis_1996].
 In addition, in *Medicago truncatula* a mutant in a homologue of *VRN2* was found to disrupt the vernalization response in the plant[@jaudal_mtvrn2_2016].
 In order to assess whether regulatory divergence among components of the PRC2 could be influencing the vernalization response in *B. napus*, expression of *VRN2*, *SWN*, *MSI1*, and *FIE1* homologues was analysed.
-As very little regulatory and between variety divergence was observed for *SWN* and *FIE1* *B. napus* homologues, the analysis of those genes can be found in appendix TODO.
+As very little regulatory and between variety divergence was observed for *SWN* and *FIE1* *B. napus* homologues, the analysis of those genes can be found in Appendix B.

 ![**Expression traces for the *BnVRN2* genes in the apex.** The expression values and the 95% confidence intervals of those expression values as computed by Cufflinks are displayed.
 Within a variety, the two homoeologues retain similar expression profiles.](figuredirectory/vrn2_apex.pdf){#figure:3xx:vrn2apex}

 ![**Expression traces for the *BnVRN2* genes in the leaf.** The expression values and the 95% confidence intervals of those expression values as computed by Cufflinks are displayed.
 Within a variety, the two homoeologues retain similar expression profiles.](figuredirectory/vrn2_leaf.pdf){#figure:3xx:vrn2leaf}

 Two *B. napus* homologues of *VRN2* are expressed in both the leaf (Figure \ref{figure:3xx:vrn2leaf}) and apex (Figure \ref{figure:3xx:vrn2apex}).
-The expression of the genes does not change dramatically across the itme series in either tissue or variety, although all copies of the gene exhibit an slight increase in expression during the vernalization treatment.
+The expression of the genes does not change dramatically across the time series in either tissue or variety, although all copies of the gene exhibit an slight increase in expression during the vernalization treatment.
 The magnitude of expression is largely similar between varieties also, suggesting that expression differences in *BnVRN2* genes does not influence the different vernalization requirements of Tapidor and Westar.
 However, in the apex *BnVRN2.A8* (Figure \ref{figure:3xx:vrn2apex}) is more highly expressed than the *BnVRN2.C8.Random* copy, whereas in the leaf this relationship is reversed (Figure \ref{figure:3xx:vrn2leaf}).
 This potentially indicates that the two homologues of *VRN2* have undergone spatial subfunctionalization in *B. napus*.